-The town of Ivrea, in the Piedmont region, has a unique carnival celebration with medieval roots.
+The town of Ivrea in the northern Piedmont region has a unique carnival celebration with medieval roots.
 The carnival includes a colorful parade followed by orange-throwing battles in the center of town.

 The origins of the orange battle are murky, but local folklore cites the story of a young peasant girl named Violetta who rebuffed the advances of a ruling tyrant in either the 12th or 13th century.
 She decapitated him and chaos ensued, with other villagers eventually burning the castle where he lived.

 During the present-day reenactment, one girl is chosen to play the role of Violetta, and dozens of aranceri (orange-throwers) representing both the tyrant and the peasants throw oranges at each other.
 The oranges are meant to represent stones and other ancient weapons, which wouldn't be as fun to throw at each other.

 In the west coast town of Oristano, Carnevale is celebrated with a costumed parade, horse races, and a reenactment of a medieval jousting tournament in a festival called La Sartigilia.

 After Sardinia, the next best island Carnevale celebrations take place in Sicily, specifically in the town of Acireale.
-Acireale holds one of Sicily's most beautiful Carnevale celebrations.
-Flower and paper-maiché allegorical floats are still very similar to the originals that were made in Acireale as far back as 1601.
+Acireale holds one of Sicily's most beautiful Carnevale celebrations, with flower and paper-maiché allegorical floats that are still very similar to the originals that were made as far back as 1601.
 There are several parades during Carnevale that travel through the town center, as well as music, a chess tournament, children's events, and a fireworks finale.

 Pont-Saint-Martin in the Val d'Aosta region of northwestern Italy celebrates Carnevale in Roman style with people dressed as nymphs and in togas.
 Sometimes, there's even a chariot race!
 On Fat Tuesday evening, festivities culminate with the hanging and burning of an effigy of the devil on the 2,000-year-old bridge.